Congressional Art Competition

 2025 Congressional Art Competition

-Click below to view the artworks of this year’s participants.
+Click below to view the artworks of last year’s participants.